-- Ensure data integrity and accurate record-keeping by collecting, recording, analyzing, and verifying data in compliance with SOPs, WIDs, and Study Protocols.
+- Ensure data integrity and accurate record-keeping by collecting, recording (laboratory notebooks and study worksheets), analyzing, and verifying data in compliance with SOPs, WIDs, and Study Protocols.

 - Use and maintain laboratory equipment, supplies/inventory, and workspaces according to operational, quality control and safety requirements, protocols, SOPs, and WIDs.

-- Perform routine calculations and laboratory techniques, to include solution formulation, dilution, microbial culture and enumeration, nucleic acid extraction, real-time and/or digital PCR, as well as basic graphing and statistical analyses.
+- Perform routine or complex calculations and laboratory techniques, to include solution formulation, dilution, microbial culture and enumeration, nucleic acid extraction, real-time and/or digital PCR and sequencing, as well as graphing data, statistical analyses and primer/sequence evaluation.

 - Work in a Biosafety Level 2/2(+) environment with potentially pathogenic microbes, patient samples, and body fluids using sterile technique for contamination and infection control.

-- May participate in maintenance of laboratory databases (e.g. for tracking of reagents, organism strains, samples, specimens, etc.).
+- Participates in maintenance of laboratory databases (e.g. for tracking of reagents, organism strains, samples, specimens, etc.).

-- Act as a good lab citizen and team-member.
-Coordinate and collaborate with supervisors and peers within and across teams and functional groups for routine lab activities, cleaning, equipment use, specific assigned tasks and projects, and sharing of knowledge, skills, and ideas.
+- Act as an exemplary lab citizen and team-member.
+Proactively coordinate, collaborate and communicate with supervisors and peers within and across teams and functional groups for lab activities, cleaning, equipment use, specific assigned tasks and projects, and sharing of knowledge, skills, and ideas.

-- Participate and contribute to protocol and process development, optimization, revision, and/or execution as well as risk or hazard identification and mitigation; commensurate with knowledge and experience.
+- Participate and contribute to protocol and process development, optimization, revision, and/or execution as well as risk or hazard identification and mitigation.

-- Train others on laboratory and departmental practices and procedures; commensurate with knowledge and experience.
+- Train others on laboratory and departmental practices and procedures.

 - Attend and participate in all assigned meetings, including company and group meetings.